ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms

 ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms is offered in various formats, including online, in-person, or a combination of both.
 Participants can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.

-Yes, ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms consist of 3 mandatory assessments.
-These assessments are designed to evaluate participants’ comprehension of course material and their capacity to apply concepts in practical situations.
-It is mandatory to pass all assessments to achieve this qualification.
+Yes, ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms, includes assessments consisting of 100 multiple-choice questions (MCQs).
+These assessments evaluate participants’ understanding of the course material and their ability to apply concepts in practical situations.
+It is mandatory to pass assessments with a minimum score of 75%.